-Residential Life
+Residence Life

-Students may always approach situations of concern with a Resident Assistant (RA); however, both the Residence Hall Director (RHD) and Director of Residential Life are also available for appointment.
-Residence Hall Director: (314) 719-3603 Director of Residential Life: (314) 889-1429
+Students may always approach situations of concern with a Resident Assistant (RA); however, both the Graduate Assistants (GA) for Residence Life and Director of Residence Life are also available for appointment.

+1. Director of Residence Life: (314) 889-1429